For perfect ribeye steak, sear it in a super-hot cast-iron skillet on each side, then finish it in a hot oven.

 Recipe FAQs

-Both are excellent, and you can use both in this recipe.
-But while bone-in steaks are juicier and more flavorful, especially around the bone, my preference is for boneless steaks because they are easier to eat, and I don't get frustrated with tasty bits of meat left stuck to the bone.
+Both are great, and you can use both in this recipe.
+But while bone-in steaks are juicier and more flavorful, especially around the bone, I prefer boneless steaks because they are easier to eat, and I don't get frustrated with tasty bits of meat left stuck to the bone.

-There's no harm in marinating it for an hour or two in the fridge, but it's unnecessary.
+There's no harm in marinating them for an hour or two in the fridge, but it's unnecessary.
 Ribeye is tender and flavorful.
-It doesn't require a marinade which is typically used to tenderize and add flavor to leaner and tougher cuts such as London broil, skirt steak, and flank steak.
+It doesn't require a marinade, which is typically used to tenderize and add flavor to leaner and tougher cuts such as London broil, skirt steak, and flank steak.

-If you don't enjoy fat on your steak, even well-browned fat, you should go with a leaner cut such as beef tenderloin.
+If you don't enjoy fat on your steak, even well-browned fat, ribeye is not the best choice for you.
+Instead, go with a leaner cut, such as beef tenderloin.

 Serving Suggestions

-These steaks are big and fatty; the best sides for them are fresh and simple.
-I like to serve them with arugula salad, tomato salad, or asparagus salad.
+Ribeye steaks are big and fatty, so I like to serve them with fresh and simple side dishes like spinach salad, arugula salad, tomato salad, or asparagus salad.
 They're also good with steamed broccoli and roasted asparagus.

 Storing Leftovers